 To become a Sergeant in the Air Cadets you generally first join as a Civilian Instructor and after 3-6 months you will be interviewed by your squadron commander and then go into uniform.

-When you get your Sergeant's rank tapes you will also be given an RAF uniform and will wear ATC (Air Training Corps) on your shoulder.
+When you get your Sergeant's rank tapes you will also be given an RAF uniform and will wear RAF Air Cadet rank slides.
 When appointed you will be expected to attend the Senior Non-Commissioned Officers’ Staff Initial Course (SSIC) at RAF College Cranwell, Lincolnshire.

 You will be expected to give a minimum of 12 hours of your time per month for Air Cadet duties and will normally attend your squadron twice a week perhaps between 7-9pm on a Monday and Thursday.
 Times and days vary locally.